Protect Your Identity During Your Job Search

 - bank account and/or bank routing number

-- Internet search engines such as Google, Yahoo, Bing, etc
+- Use internet search engines, such as Google, Yahoo, Bing, etc.

-Visit the Governor's Office of Consumer Protection for more information on how to protect your identity, what to do if you are a victim, and what scams have been reported.
+Visit the Georgia Attorney General's Office, Consumer Protection Unit for more information on how to protect your identity, what to do if you are a victim of identity theft, and what scams have been reported.